-The finest gemstone within our Order is connection between the Student and his Superior.
+The finest gemstone within our Order is the connection between the Student and his Superior.
 In this relationship is the basis of the whole of our system; although it possesses a note that is primarily reflected in the maxim “with the method of Science to attain the aim of Religion,” its lies in something much more intimately and simpler – in relation (connection) between two beings that with join forces are trying to reach the same goal.
-In a humanly, inspired way, complementing themselves, instead of deducting, they advance through the path, traveling each one by their own, yet traveling together.
+In a humanly, inspired way, complementing themselves, instead of deducting, they advance through the path, travelling each one on their own, yet travelling together.
 The one who is suitable connects with the other that is suitable, the one that is not suitable is separated from the suitable one, and that is a mechanism which exists from the beginning.
-For Superior, it is unfortunate and necessary to say more about what he is not, instead of what he is, the fact that the human soul has made perfect defense mechanisms over many years, which will make from the Superior what is the cruelest for us.
+For Superior, it is unfortunate and necessary to say more about what he is not, instead of what he is, the fact that the human soul has made perfect defence mechanisms over many years, which will make from the Superior what is the cruellest for us.
 An excuse for our own failure.

 Teaching is the best way of learning.
-This is such an important observation from all that have to be said about the concept of Superior that I find to be most valuable insight of all.
+This is such an important observation from all that has to be said about the concept of Superior that I find to be the most valuable insight of all.
 Its magnificence lies in practical analogy and is fully understood only by those who accept the Superior’s role.
 Aspirants who took an Oath of Neophyte or beyond can roughly be divided into two groups.
 Those who work with Students and those who are still working alone.
-And at the very beginning we will perceive that there are two main groups of people in our business; those who are turned inward and those who are turned outward.
-Although the role of Superior reminds us on Bodhisattva’s vow, it has a totally different nature.
+And at the very beginning, we will perceive that there are two main groups of people in our business; those who are turned inward and those who are turned outward.
+Although the role of Superior reminds us of Bodhisattva’s vow, it has a totally different nature.
 Superior is just a part of the chain, and by pushing others he pushes himself.
 Moreover, by pushing himself, he moves others, and with the awakening of True Will, this mechanism gain completely transcendental meaning.
 It can be said that only at the Grade of Adeptus Minor it is possible to talk about Superior in the true sense of the word.
 Teaching is the best way of learning.
-Think about it.

 The role of the Superior is to be a fellow sufferer, a companion, a witness of the sacred act of the Oath which Student undertake, becoming the driving force in the Aspirant’s mind, by no means as a creative potential, which is exclusively and always an Aspirant, that is, the Student.
 It can be said that the roles of Student and Superior are equally important to each other.
 It is difficult to think that the achievement of the Superior is complete if there is no Student to take his place.
 All these claims have a stronghold exclusively in the mind of the Aspirant, to speak of their principled truths is equally vain as to talk about the reason for Oath of the Probationer.
 There is nothing to lose, and everything to gain.
 It is the A∴A∴, a map that reveals a treasure by following a signs.
-Its greatness lies in fact that it is bigger treasure than it ever could have been shown on the map, the number of those who set off for this adventure is great like the ocean, while the number of those who failed is bigger than the treasure itself.
+Its greatness lies in the fact that it is bigger treasure than it ever could have been shown on the map, the number of those who set off for this adventure is great as the ocean, while the number of those who failed is bigger than the treasure itself.
 That is why A∴A∴ is a living organism, it is worth dying and living for, once the Oath is given and the Initiation takes place, not a single life is worth more than the goal, and every further living is futile without the A∴A∴.
 It is a mechanism that poisons the human mind like the worst poison; once poisoned by the truth, painful, or by those of brilliant LVX, the human being will never be the same again.
 Precisely because it becomes human, in the full sense of this divine word.

-The relationship between Student and Superior therefore does not represent teaching, but rather associating, like attempt to explain the smell of rose when Student has never smelled anything of that kind of smell before.
+The relationship between Student and Superior, therefore, does not represent teaching, but rather associating, like an attempt to explain the smell of rose when Student has never smelled anything of that kind of smell before.
 So, how would you do that?
 How to give a suggestion on the scent of the beautiful roses from the garden?
 Why they are so beautiful, if it is not a visual idea at all?
 How the rose smells, describe it by your words.
 By giving him a suggestion that they smell likes what?
 Is every attempt to do so is equally wrong, diverging him more from the goal?
 The relation between Student and Superior is therefore in the art of association, not learning.
 There is nothing to learn what is not already known.
 Instead, the Superior remains only to show the ideal place where maybe he could find the rose for himself.
 But only he must pick up and smell the rose.
 And when Superior asks him what he experienced, the Student will tell him that he met the Angel.
 The Angel will not be in the rose, on the contrary.
-He will be hidden in the smell; the rose will serve only as pointer (mark).
+He will be hidden in the smell; the rose will serve only as a pointer.
 And finally, if the Student further attempts to pass what this scent like, he will again encounter the resistance of the Universe to understand what he is describing.
-Consider this thought.

 Learning to ride a bicycle somehow describes this condition, where the one who teaches only gently holds the bike from behind, and the one who learns firmly believes that the one who teaches will prevent a fall.
-And as he turns the pedals in that firm conviction, the one who is teaching has long ceased to hold him; the happiness which follows discovery that the whole thing is going by itself in fact is one of the happiest moments in human life.
+And as he turns the pedals in that firm conviction, the one who is teaching has long ceased to hold him; the happiness which follows discovery that the whole thing is going by itself, in fact, is one of the happiest moments in human life.

-Student already knows everything, as Superior has already transmitted everything.
+A Student already knows everything, as Superior has already transmitted everything.
 Both of them only serve as the mechanism of this transmission, and are equally fake by themselves.
 There is nothing to learn, as there is nothing to transfer.
 A complete mechanism within the A∴A∴ is based on awakening and awareness; of course, there are learning processes on the side, but they are not, nor will they ever be a condition for enlightenment.
 By the very fact that he was born, each Aspirant is assured in two ultimate accomplishments:

 a) Knowledge and Conversation of the Holy Guardian Angel; and